allegheny-college-cmpsc-102-Spring-2025/lab01/writing/reflection.md

 TODO: Use a fenced code block to provide the output for this command.

-- `poetry run search --word ethical --dir input --file proactive.txt`
+- `poetry run search --word ethical --dir input --file speckledBand.txt`

 ## Source Code and Configuration Files